Bloodhound LSR: 2020–2022

 Lack of funds prevented the fitting of the Nammo rocket in 2020, and combined with the effects of the COVID-19 pandemic, this meant the opportunity to run the vehicle in 2021 was lost.
 In January 2021, Warhurst said the vehicle was up for sale and it was reported that the team had moved on to other projects.
 Warhurst stepped aside as CEO in August 2021 and Stuart Edmondson, the project's Engineering Operations Manager for the previous five years, took over the role.
 When interviewed in July 2022 Edmundson stated that, while on hold, the Bloodhound LSR project was "very much alive" and a new land speed record could be achieved very quickly if new investment could be secured.
 Edmundson also reported that the project had adopted a new environmental focus, with the aim of achieving a net zero carbon land speed record.

+2023

-The vehicle currently resides at Coventry Transport Museum.
+On 8–14 November 2023, Edmondson led a roadshow to seek funding and a new driver for a potential record-setting campaign, estimated to cost between £8 million and £12 million.
+The vehicle resides at Coventry Transport Museum.

 Design

 Car

 The car was designed by Bloodhound's Chief Aerodynamicist Ron Ayers and Chief Engineer Mark Chapman, along with aerodynamicists from Swansea University.

 Bloodhound LSR is designed to accelerate from 0 to 800 mph in 38 seconds and decelerate using airbrakes at around 800 mph, a parachute at a maximum deployment speed of around 650 mph and disc brakes below 200 mph.
-The force on the driver during acceleration would be 2.5 g (two-and-a-half times his body weight) and up to 3 g during deceleration.
+The force on the driver during acceleration would be 2.5 g (two-and-a-half times their body weight) and up to 3 g during deceleration.